 Stroll along the Corniche to the Heart of Sharjah district.
 The oldest part of the city, with its tangle of narrow lanes and sand-coloured buildings, has been reborn as a buzzing arts and heritage district.
 Stop for lunch at one of the kiosks that line the Corniche and visit the Discovery Centre in Majlis Al Naboodah, which details the ongoing restoration project that is due for completion in 2025.

 Spend the afternoon exploring the charming Heart of Sharjah district.
-Savour the historic architecture of Bait Al Naboodah, built in 1845 for a prominent pearl trader, and Majlis Al Midfa, renowned for its distinctive round barjeel (wind tower).
+Savour the historic architecture of Bait Al Naboodah, built in 1845 for a prominent pearl trader, and Majlis Al Midfa, renowned for its distinctive round barjeel (wind tower) Now part of the Chedi Al Bait, a historic hotel development in the centre of Sharjah.
 Shop for souvenirs in Souk Al Shanasiyah, a beautifully renovated souk that is also home to cafés and restaurants, and Souk Saqr, where you can buy everything from spices and perfumes to traditional Arabic clothing.
 History buffs should not miss the Sharjah Fort Museum, housed in a photogenic fort (hisn) built in 1823.